AbdullahG/challenge-abdullah/README.md

 We want to create an REST API for invoicing.
 But so far we have only got a rough API draft and some pseudo code.

 Most of our services are built using Spring Boot and Kotlin.
-So [spring initializr](https://start.spring.io/) might be a good starting point to bootstrap the initial setup.
+So [spring initializr](https://start.spring.io/) might be a good starting point to boo tstrap the initial setup.

 Note: It is recommended to use an in-memory database, after all this is just an assessment.